BernhardHumm/AAI/manuscript/04_AI Application_Architecture.md

 3. **Inherently hybrid AI methods**: AI methods that combine ML with symbolic representations, e.g., Bayesian networks, graph neural networks, or conceptual clustering.

-4. **Combined use of ML and knowledge-based AI**: Equal, integrated use of both approaches within an application, e.g., in autonomous driving—knowledge-based AI for formalizing traffic regulations and ML for traffic recognition.
+4. **Combined use of ML and knowledge-based AI**: Equal, integrated use of both approaches within an application, e.g., in autonomous driving: knowledge-based AI for formalizing traffic regulations and ML for traffic recognition.

 The AI reference architecture include ML-based AI applications, knowledge-based AI applications and hybrid AI applications.